Dr Matthew Kaesler

-I am an applied cognitive scientist and lecturer in the School of Psychology.
-My most recent research has examined the effect of sequential lineup presentation on witness memory for perpetrators and their tendency to choose from a lineup.
+I am a researcher and data analyst at BetterStart, a research group that aims to generate better evidence to inform policy and practice to improve health, wellbeing and child development outcomes.
+I work with the linked data platform BEBOLD, which is one of the most comprehensive open cohort linked data platforms of its type in the world.
+I am interested in statisitical programming and descriptive data visualisation approaches for large linked data sets, particularly in the R language.
+My research in psychology examined the effect of sequential lineup presentation on witness memory for perpetrators and their tendency to choose from a lineup.
 I teach a number of topics in both face-to-face and on campus programs, including statistics, intelligence, and memory.

 In my research, I address applied problems using rigorous methods adapted from theoretical research.
 I am currently working on projects in eyewitness memory, mis/disinformation detection, and conspiracy theory beliefs.
 I am also generally interested in the problem of how to measure psychological constructs, like the strength of a person's memory, that cannot be directly observed and must be inferred from observed behaviour.
 I enjoy programming in R and other languages, and I like thinking about probability and statistics and how they are used in psychology.